fabiospampinato/tiny-readdir/readme.md

 console.log ( result.filesNames ); // => Set of files name found
 console.log ( result.symlinksNames ); // => Set of symlinks names found

+console.log ( result.directoriesNamesToPaths ); // => Record of directories names found to their paths
+console.log ( result.filesNamesToPaths ); // => Record of files names found to their paths
+console.log ( result.symlinksNamesToPaths ); // => Record of symlinks names found to their paths

 setTimeout ( () => aborter.abort (), 10000 ); // Aborting if it's going to take longer than 10s
 ```